Jurdus/AlterDrop/README.md

 - 📡 **Local network file sharing** — Hosts a lightweight web server so any device on the same Wi-Fi can upload or download files via a browser
 - 📷 **QR code** — Instantly displays a scannable QR code linking to the web interface, no typing required
-- 📁 **Custom download directory** — Choose exactly where received files are saved on your machine
-- 🔌 **Configurable port** — Default port is `5000`, adjustable to avoid conflicts with other services
-- 🔔 **Minimize to tray** — Stays quietly running in the background without cluttering your taskbar
-- 🌐 **Open Website** — Launch the web interface directly from the app
-- 📂 **Open Folder** — Jump straight to your upload/download directory with one click

 ---